Sheffield Star Newspaper,

 Practitioners claim

-specialists are thinking of promoting its use to
+thinking of promoting its use to those with multiple

-Those with depression and stress may also benefit
+depression and stress may also benefit from playing

-from playing goldfish on the carpet.
-A session takes
+goldfish on the carpet.
+A session takes 4-6 minutes

-4-6 minutes and requires no skill or effort; just
+and requires no skill or effort; just switch on and

 It sounded too good

 to be true.
-I hired the machine Mfor a week.
+I hired the machine for a week.
 The Chi

 electronic box that you rest your ankles on.
 So